chipairon/i18nline-rails/README.md

 4. Run migration to create the translation table: `$ rake db:migrate`
 5. Fill the required fields in `config/initializers/i18nline.rb`
 6. Add a reference to i18nline assets to your application layout file: `<%= i18nline_assets_inclusion_tag %>`
+7. Mount the engine adding this line to your routes.rb file: `mount I18nline::Engine => "/i18nline"`
+8. Restart the server

+If everything is right, users who can translate as specified in the initilizer file will see red inline marks on missing translations on views.

+Right clicking an inline mark will open a translation management view for that specific key.

+A translation dashboard will be available to translators at `/i18nline`.

 ## Configuration
 You need to provide some configuration options so i18nline can work.
 They configuration file is located at `your_app_root/config/initializers/i18nline.rb`.